Kolten Wong Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.74 team ERA ranks fourth among all league pitching staffs.
+- The Yankees' 3.70 team ERA ranks third across all league pitching staffs.

-- The Yankees rank 15th in baseball in home runs given up (79 total, 1.1 per game).
+- The Yankees rank 14th in baseball in home runs surrendered (79 total, 1.1 per game).

+- Brito will start for the Yankees, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.